 We source the majority of our grain from within a 30 mile radius of our mill.
 However, for the strong bread flours we do blend in a proportion of higher protein imported grain to achieve good and consistent bread making qualities.
 This can vary from season to season depending on the quality of the local grain.

 Where can I buy Stoate’s Stoneground flour?

-We sell direct from the mill, through our online shop and from many Farm Shops, Deli’s and Health Food Shops throughout the South West.
+We sell direct from the mill via click and collect that you can do through the website for contactless collection during Covid-19, through our online shop and from many Farm Shops, Deli’s and Health Food Shops throughout the South West.
 Please visit stockists for our up to date list.